 The cheesecake gets cooked in a water bath, and unlike a typical cheesecake, it rises high above the pan as it bakes.
 That’s why it’s necessary to place parchment paper a few inches higher than the edge of the pan, unless you can find a cake pan that is 4 inches high.
 As the cheesecake cools, it will slowly deflate from a height of about 4 inches to about 2 inches.

-The result… a melt-in-your-mouth combination that has the tangy, creamy flavor of a cheesecake, with the moist, cotton-soft airy texture of a soufflé.
+A melt-in-your-mouth combination that has the tangy, creamy flavor of a cheesecake, with the moist, cotton-soft airy texture of a soufflé.

 This Japanese Cheesecake combines the creamy texture of a cheesecake with the cotton-like soft texture of a soufflé.
 The result is the most delicious melt-in-your-mouth bite of heaven you’ll ever taste!